3D Anderson localization of light in disordered systems of dielectric particles: Results and discussion

 Evidently we would have to extend the observation time limit in order to study the evolution of $T(t)$ at longer times and to find out if $D(t)$ can reach the predicted $t^{-1}$ dependence.
-This could be achieved by increasing sample dimensions roughly by a factor of two or more and, correspondingly the number of particles to $N > 10^5$, which makes the problem computationally extremely expensive, even for modern large scale HPC clusters.
+This could be achieved by increasing sample dimensions roughly by a factor of two or more and, correspondingly the number of particles to $N \gtrsim 10^5$, which makes the problem computationally extremely expensive, even for modern large scale HPC clusters.
 Another way to hinder energy decay in time is to create conditions for a whispering-gallery effect at the side boundary of a cylindric layer.
-For this purpose we did computations for layers with smooth boundaries and a particle size of $X_r = 1$.
+For this purpose we did computations for layers with smooth side boundaries.
 The results for $T(t)$ and $D(t)$ dependencies at different volume fractions from $0.1$ to $0.5$ are shown in Figures \ref{fig4}ab.
-The dimensions of the layers are $X_R = 26$ and $X_L = 12$.
+The dimensions of the layers are $X_R = 28$ and $X_L = 12$.
 A densely packed sample with $\rho = 0.44$ is shown in the inset in Figure \ref{fig4}a.
 Figures \ref{fig4}cd represent snapshots of the electric field distributions ($E_x$ component) in the horizontal XY-plane at time $t = 25t_a$ for a dense ($\rho = 0.44$) and a moderately sparse ($\rho = 0.27$) layers.
-The WG waves, excited by the incident pulse in samples with smooth boundaries and cylindric symmetry allow us reaching $t \approx 40t_a$ for relatively small thickness.
+The WG waves, excited by the incident pulse, allow us reaching $t \approx 40t_a$ for the samples with large volume fractions and relatively small thickness.
 At the same time the field distributions remain random in the bulk.
-Despite the WG effect, present in both cases, the structures have different transmission properties.
-The $T(t)$ plot in Figure \ref{fig4}a clearly shows a transition from purely exponential decay to localization at large volume fractions and times $t > 20t_a$.
-This occurs at $\rho \gtrsim 0.3$.
-The WG effect is observed in all the layers above and below this value, even in the sparse structures.
-At volume fractions $\rho \ge 0.44$ it is established at times $t \approx 10t_a$, prior to the emergence of non-exponential tails.
-These observations prove that it is not the WG mode itself but the particle packing density which is causing the non-exponential behavior of $T(t)$.
+Despite the WG effect, present in all cases, including the sparse structures, they show different transmission properties.
+The $T(t)$ plot in Figure \ref{fig4}a clearly demonstrates an emergence of the non-exponential tail from an exponential decay at large volume fractions $\rho \gtrsim 0.3$ and times $t > 20t_a$.